Château Montebello: History

 Prominent Canadian club members during this period included Lester B. Pearson, the Prime Minister of Canada.
 Other non-Canadian members included Queen Juliana of the Netherlands, Prince Rainier and Princess Grace of Monaco.
 Other prominent guests at resort include Crown Prince Akihito of Japan, Princess Juliana of the Netherlands, Bing Crosby, Perry Como, Bette Davis, Joan Crawford, and Harry S. Truman.
 The President of the United States Harry Truman's visit to Canada in June 1947 included a trip to the Seigniory Club retreat.
 Truman had "expressed the desire to fish for his first Canadian trout during his visit to the club."
 Edward, Prince of Wales also visited the retreat, and later revisited when he was the Duke of Windsor.

 The resort remained a private retreat, owned by the CPR, and leased to the exclusive Seigniory Club until 1970, when it was converted into a public resort by Canadian Pacific Hotels, the hotel division of CPR.
 During this time the resort was renamed the Château Montebello.

 In 1981, the Château Montebello hosted the 7th G7 summit; and leaders such as Pierre Trudeau, Margaret Thatcher, Ronald Reagan and François Mitterrand were guests along with the aides and security staffs traveling with these national leaders.
 In August 1983, the Bilderberg Group held its annual meeting at the resort.
 In October 1983, the resort hosted the ministerial meeting for NATO's Nuclear Planning Group.

 In 1995, the American National Trust for Historic Preservation awarded a special membership to the Château Montebello, one of only two Canadian hotels so honoured.
 The other Canadian member is the Empress Hotel of Victoria, British Columbia, which was also a Canadian Pacific property.

 In 2001, Canadian Pacific Hotels was reorganized as Fairmont Hotels and Resorts, adopting the name from an American company it had purchased in 1999.
 The resort's name was changed to the Fairmont Le Château Montebello as a part of this re-branding effort.
 The company continued to own the resort until the property was purchased in 2006 by the OMERS.
 However, Fairmont continues to manage the property.

 In 2007 the resort hosted the Security and Prosperity Partnership of North America conference, a North American Leaders' Summit between the Prime Minister of Canada Stephen Harper, the President of Mexico Felipe Calderón, and President of the United States George W. Bush.

 The resort property was purchased again by the Evergrande Group, a major Chinese real estate group making its first investment in Canada in December 2014.
-A $15 million renovation is currently underway.
-Phase 1 (half the rooms) is set to be completed by December 2018.
-Phase 2 (March to June 2019) will complete the other half of the rooms.
-The lobby is set to be renovated in Spring 2019.